IRNAS/IoT-battery-pack/README.md

 *By default, 3V3 output is always active and is disabled only, when under-voltage condition occurs (set to approx. 3V using R26 and R31).
 If you want to enable 3V3_enable control, R26 must be removed.*

 ### J8 + micro USB (middle right): +5 VDC power supply
-Input for stabilized 5V power supply, which is connected to the charging chip via diode D10.
-By default (if no charging module is installed) charging current is set to 0,7 A.
-If you want to increase charging current, connect +5V to U_sense pin (J12, pin 3; yellow/pink).
+Input for stabilized 5V power supply.
+Circuit around T2 serves adjusting charging current in a way, that if +5V power line drops, charging current is gradually reduced from approx. 1,8 A to 0,5 A at approx. 4,5 V.

 ### J9 (bottom right): external charging voltage (JST 2-pole)

 Input for solar panel or other power source (voltage depends on a module installed).

 ### J11, J12 (bottom middle): connectors for add-on charging board

 Module has prepared option to install add-on module with additional charger; this way i.e. MPPT module or wide-range DCDC charger can be installed and replaced if required.
-There are also I2C pins present at J12 as well as one additional pin from MCU as well se Usense pin, which regulates charging current for the on-board charging chip.
+There are also I2C pins present at J12 as well as one additional pin from MCU as well as Usense pin, which regulates charging current for the on-board charging chip.

 ### J13 (bottom middle): connector for battery NTC thermistor (10k)

 NTC thermistor must be thermally attached to the battery cell.

 # IoT battery pack requirements
 IoT battery pack is designed to provide power in various sensing applications, being able to deliver sufficient power for a wide range of sensors for short periods of time and have a long standby operation time between them.
 BLE interface allows users to configure it as well as provide a communication channel to talk to other sensors in the vicinity.